eight04/cjs-es/README.md

 };
 ```

-Also note that if you set `exportStyle` to `default`, all named exports would be hoisted:
+Also note that if you set `exportStyle` to `default`, all named exports would be merged into a namespace object:

 ```js
 const foo = "foo";